CS-DS-125/125book/py4e_rst/15-database.rst

 --------

 attribute
    One of the values within a tuple.
-More commonly called a “column” or “field”.
+More commonly called a "column" or "field".
 .. index:: attribute
 constraint
    When we tell the database to enforce a rule on a field or a row in a